railsuser2014/openobject-doc-book-en/8/8_20_Config/8_20_Config_module.rst

 After the recording operation is complete, a dialog box appears giving you the opportunity to save the recorded module at a desired location.

-Open ERP then creates a ZIP file for you containing all of the modifications you made while you were carrying out your configuration work.
+OpenERP then creates a ZIP file for you containing all of the modifications you made while you were carrying out your configuration work.
 You could reinstall this module on other databases.
 This could turn out to be useful if you want to install a test server for your company's users and give them the same configuration as the production server.

 To install a new module saved in ZIP file form, use the menu :menuselection:`Administration --> Modules --> Import Module`.

 ..
 Copyright © Open Object Press.
 All rights reserved.